How To Spatchcock A Turkey

 How to Roast a Spatchcocked Turkey

-- Let the turkey rest for 20 minutes before carving.
+- Rest before carving: Let the turkey rest for 15-20 minutes to lock in the juices before slicing and serving.

 How to Carve a Spatchcocked Turkey